cmod/craigstarter/README.md

 By [Craig Mod](https://craigmod.com).
 Made available under Mozilla Public License 2.0.

+### Why?

+Crowdfunding campaigns are great ways to "activate" communities.
+Shared goals and a sense of "unlocking" a creative project help incentivize consolidated and immediate action.

+Kickstarter is a great way to run a crowdfunding campaign.
+But if you already have a community built up, and have communication channels in place (via a newsletter, for example), and already run an online shop, then Kickstarter can be cumbersome.
+Kickstarter's 10% fee is also quite hefty.
+By leaning on Shopify's flexible Liquid templating system, and reasonable CC processing fees, an indie publisher running a campaign can save some ~$7,000 for every $100,000 of sales by using Craigstarter instead of Kickstarter.
+That's materially meaningful, especially in the world of books.

+### Advantages and disadvantages
-The goal of this is to provide a fairly easy way for folks to run crowdfunding campaigns on their Shopify shop without having to pay a monthly fee for metafield editing plugins or other crowdfunding plugins.
+The goal of Craigstarter is to provide a straightforward way for folks to run crowdfunding campaigns on their Shopify shop without having to pay a monthly fee for metafield editing plugins or other crowdfunding plugins.

 Craigstarter offers the following benefits over Kickstarter: